LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 editor
 - have one that syncs to the world as the prize at the end

+the whole game in a screen so you get to be in a different place in the world and can use it to teleport kinda would be cool.

 ## TODO

 - visual feedback for toggling cheats mode